sumitmckv/node-graphql-starter/README.md

 ## Demo

-1. Visit [https://typescript-node-starter.herokuapp.com/graphql](https://typescript-node-starter.herokuapp.com/graphql) to view GraphQl Playground.
+1. Visit [https://graphql-node-starter.herokuapp.com/graphql](https://graphql-node-starter.herokuapp.com/graphql) to view GraphQl Playground.

 ## What currently supports?

 This starter kit comes with the following features:

 - **Apollo GraphQL**
+- **TypeGraphQL to create GraphQL schema and resolvers with TypeScript**
 - **TypeORM and Postgres**
 - **Authorization with Basic and JWT**
 - **.env files support**